 Benefits are funded by contributions from both the College and participating employees.
 All contributions are credited to participant accounts, and all College contributions are fully vested.
-The College's contributions for the years ended June 30, 2022 and 2021, were approximately \$4,615,937 and \$2,999,000, respectively, which are included as expenditures in the consolidated statements of activities.
+The College's contributions for the years ended June 30, 2023 and 2022, were approximately \$4,762,273 and \$4,615,937, respectively, which are included as expenditures in the consolidated statements of activities.
 Eligible employees who enroll in the plan receive a non-elective contribution equal to 6% of the employee's annual compensation as defined in the plan.
 In addition to the College's 6% contribution, the College matches employee contributions from 1% to 4% of the employee's salary based on the employee's contribution.
-As a cost-cutting measure due to the impact of the pandemic, the College's matching contribution was suspended between August 1, 2020 and June 30, 2021.
-The College's matching contribution was resumed on July 1, 2021.